DevKevYT/devscript/README.md

 	//This is especially useful if you want to set up listeners for example key listeners for macros or something
 	@Override
 	public void scriptImport(Process process) {
-		//This function can execute script functions.
+		//This function can execute script functions from your java code.
 Again, this is really useful for listeners.
-		//You could create a function in the script like keyPressed = {}; and call it from here. super.executeEventFunction("keyPressed", "A");
+		//You could create a function in the script like keyPressed = { println "Pressed key" $0; }; and call it from here. super.executeEventFunction("keyPressed", "A");
 	}